kaotickj/RPG-Name-Genie/README.md

 ### Demo

-You can try the RPG Name Generator in action by visiting our [online demo](https://production-kdg.ddns.net/namegen/).
+You can try the RPG Name Genie in action by visiting our [online demo](https://production-kdg.ddns.net/namegen/).

 ---